 This recipe makes making an apple crisp a breeze!
 The apples are cooked down with sugar and cinnamon until soft and tender and topped with oats that get all crispy in the crockpot.

-Best Apples for Apple Crisp
+Best Apples for Apple Crisp 🍎🍏

 I like to use green apples that are nice and tart, but you can use any type.
 I used three large granny smith apples to make this recipe.
 If the apples at your local supermarket are more on the medium-small side I would get four or five.

 If you go for a soft, sweet apple, you may end up with an apple crisp that tastes like pure sugar and mush.

-Below is a list of ingredients with some helpful tips and suggestions for substitutions.
-Scroll all the way down for the full, printable recipe card with amounts & instructions.
+Below is a list of the ingredients you’ll need to gather to make this recipe.
+Scroll all the way down for the full recipe card.

-Ingredients for the Fresh Apple Crisp Filling:
+For the Fresh Apple Crisp Filling:

-APPLES – Use a tart apple.
+- Apples – Use a tart apple.
 I used Granny Smith but Cortland, Fuji, Braeburn will also work.

-LEMON – You’ll squeeze the juice of half a lemon over the apples to keep them from browning.
+- Lemon – You’ll squeeze the juice of half a lemon over the apples to keep them from browning.

-SUGAR – Granulated white sugar.
+- Sugar – Granulated white sugar.

-FLOUR – All purpose flour.
+- Flour – All purpose flour.

-CINNAMON – Use a high quality cinnamon for the best flavor.
+- Cinnamon – Use a high quality cinnamon for the best flavor.

 Cinnamon Oat Crumble Ingredients:

-FLOUR – Again, all purpose white flour.
+- Flour – Again, all purpose white flour.

-OATS – Old fashioned oats.
+- Oats – Old fashioned oats.
 Quick oats will not leave you with the same crisp texture.

-SALT – To balance all the sweet.
+- Salt – To balance all the sweet.

-CINNAMON – Again, high quality cinnamon, like ceylon.
+- Cinnamon – Again, high quality cinnamon, like ceylon.

-BUTTER – Cold, cubed butter will be cut into the oats to make the crumble.
+- Butter – Cold, cubed butter will be cut into the oats to make the crumble.

-Make The Slow Cooker Apple Crisp Filling:
+Make The Apple Crisp Filling:

-STEP ONE: Prep the apples.
+- STEP ONE: Prep the apples.
 Spray the slow cooker with non-stick spray.
 Wash, peel, and slice the apples to approximately 1/2″ thick and add them to the slow cooker.
 Squeeze the juice of half a lemon over the lemons & stir to coat.

-STEP TWO: Make the sugary mixture.
+- STEP TWO: Make the sugary mixture.
 Stir together the sugar, flour, and cinnamon in a small bowl and pour over the apples.
 Stir to evenly coat.

 Make The Brown Sugar Cinnamon Oat Crumble:

-STEP THREE: Make the topping.
+- STEP THREE: Make the topping.
 To another small bowl, stir together the flour, oats, brown sugar, salt, and cinnamon.
 Add in the cold, cubed butter.
 Use a pastry cutter, or a fork, to incorporate the butter to the oat mixture.
 It will be crumbly.
 Pour the mixture evenly over the apples.

-STEP FOUR: Cook.
+- STEP FOUR: Cook.
 Line paper towel under the lid to help collect condensation and keep the topping crisp.
 Cook on HIGH for 1.5 hours.
 Remove the lid and cook for another 30-60 minutes to allow the topping to crisp.